owncloud-archive/ocdev/README.rst

 * **--homepage**: sets the author's homepage in the AUTHORS.md file
 * **--license**: agpl or mit, defaults to agpl
 * **--owncloud**: the minimum ownCloud version, defaults to the currently active version
+* **--no-history**: if given, clones with depth 1 which is very fast and clones only the current status.
+This is not suited for development but may be desirable on your continuous integration server.
 * **--output**: The directory where the generated files should be written to.
 Defaults to the current directory

 For a more verbose output run::